sympy/sympy/doc/src/explanation/solve_output.rst

 type of equation(s) (and how they are entered) and the number of symbols that are provided (and how they are provided).

-Since this output is controllable by using the `dict=True` keyword to give either a boolean expression or a list of dictionaries, the following is an explanation for those that might prefer the default output but wish to understand better why it is being given.
+Since this output is controllable by using the `dict=True` keyword to give a list of dictionaries mapping symbol to solution (when not dealing with relational expressions), the following is an explanation for those that might prefer the default output but wish to understand better the conditions under which it is given.

     >>> from sympy import sqrt, exp, solve, Symbol
     >>> from sympy.abc import x, y